 Everything You Need To Know About Third Party Logistics Providers

-When you partner with a 3PL, they handle part or all of your logistics and supply chain.
-The primary difference between a 3PL and other types of logistics provider is that a 3PL provider works directly with your ordering system through integration.
+When you partner with a third-party logistics provider, they handle part or all of your logistics and supply chain management.
+The primary difference between a 3PL and other types of logistics and freight providers is that a 3PL provider works directly with your ordering system through integration.
 The typical workflow is that a customer orders a product through your store, and that order then gets processed and passed over to the 3PL provider.
-They handle the rest of the process, picking, packing and shipping the order to the customer.
+They handle the rest of the process, picking, packing and shipping the order to the customer in the most productive way.
 Warehousing, distribution, returns, shipping, and delivery are all part of the services that 3PL providers offer.
-Their supply chain and logistics experts focus on that aspect of your business, while you stay focused on the core competencies that established you in the marketplace.
+Their supply chain and logistics experts focus on that aspect of your business, while you stay focused on not only new business possibilities but also existing core competencies that established you in the marketplace.

-You receive significant benefits from bringing in a 3PL to assist with your retail or ecommerce business operations.
+You receive significant benefits from bringing in a third-party logistics provider to assist with your retail or ecommerce business operations.
 With companies competing on a global level, especially as they move from small to medium size.
-Supply chain logistics require a lot of specialized knowledge, infrastructure, and equipment to get orders from the warehouse to the customer's door.
-The 3PL has all that available for your business, which leads to these benefits:
+Supply chain logistics and freight management require a lot of specialized knowledge, infrastructure, technology, and relatively new equipment to get orders from the warehouse to the customer's door.
+The 3PL has all that available for your business, which leads to these many benefits:

 Decreasing costs: You don't have to pay for the upfront fees associated with implementing supply chain logistics in your organization.
 Instead, you consolidate that into the fees that you pay the 3PL, which are typically much less.